If you're a bad driver with a terrible driving record, don’t despair, you can still get cheap rates. Find the best car insurance for bad drivers now!

 In this case, your conviction will affect a lot more than just your car insurance rates.
 Along with heavy fines and penalties, you’ll have to file an SR-22 or FR-44 form with your state’s department of motor vehicles.
 Your license may be suspended.
 Your current car insurer may cancel your policy as well.

-Tickets and infractions aren’t the only things that can cause you to be labeled a high risk.
+Tickets and infractions aren’t the only things that can give you a bad driving record.
 Sometimes, all it takes is for you to obtain too many points on your driver's license.

 Unfortunately, there’s no clear-cut rule as to how many points you can get before your premiums increase.
 Different insurance companies and states deal with the issue in different ways.